Yews to Eucalypts

 On the 22nd January 1840 at the age of 8, James and family arrived aboard the Aurora at Port Nicholson in New Zealand.
 James was one of the new settlers to the fledgling community who began their new lives camping on Petone beach.

 James arrival and that of his family and the others onboard marks a fairly substantial day in the European history of New Zealand.
-They were the first European ship to arrive at what was then called Port Nicholson.
+They were the first European ship to arrive at what was then called Port Nicholson or more accurately what the Maori’s had already named Petone (anglicised spelling).
 This later became known as Wellington.
 Now if you are native of Wellington you will recognise this date as the day that is celebrated each year as Wellington Day!

 Two years later in 1842 another brother, Thomas Prebble was born.
 He was one of the first Europeans to be born in the infancy of European settled New Zealand.
 Over the next ten years the Prebble & Whitehead family established their home in the new pioneering settlement of Port Cooper Plains which was later renamed and now known more famously as Canterbury.
 Two of James Prebble’s brothers and their families from England also came and settled in the area.

 For some years James and his family worked for other settlers as labourers.
 Around 1850 he and his family were able to lease a parcel of land which was known as a ‘run’.
 It was here that they grew their livestock population and farmed the land.
 The land was known as Run 10.
 Over time and as the land became available for purchase the Prebble brothers began buying it up.
 Along with other settlers to the area.
 Eventually the area became known as Prebbles Town which became Prebbletown and then Prebbleton.
+The Maori name for the area being Taumata Kuri.
 Prebbleton was chosen primarily for it’s arable land and ability to successfully grow a variety of food crops and support the growth and farming of livestock.
 In particular – sheep.
-Prebbleton remains a small town today in the Selwyn district of Canterbury.
+Prebbleton remains a small town today in the Selwyn district of Canterbury to this day.

 1848, a double-wedding celebration: Wellington Independent Vol IV, 307, 20 Sept 1848.